shreyasmenon/CodeSamples/README.md

-# HackerRankCodeSamples
+# CodeSamples
-My sample code structure for HackerRank 30 days tutorials
+My sample code structure for tutrial on a popular website.